At a glance

 - Plan for extra time.
 If you know that you or your child may take longer to do a task, adjust the timetable to accommodate that.

 - Watch for signs of chronic anxiety.
 These can include physical, emotional, and behavioral signs.
 Use an anxiety log to look for patterns.

 Slow processing speed and anxiety can fuel each other.

-If you process things faster than your child, remember there’s no right or wrong speed — just differences in how each of you operate.
+There’s no right or wrong speed — just differences in how we all operate.

-Connect with the doctor if anxiety gets in the way of your child’s everyday functioning.
+Connect with a health care provider if anxiety is getting in the way of everyday functioning.

 About the author